Emergency Department (ED) Volunteer

 - Escort patients to other locations such as: coffee shop, elevators, cafeteria, lab, restrooms, telephones, admitting/registration, etc.

-- If directed by the Triage nurse, transport non-critical patients (by wheelchair or ambulatory) to assigned room in the Emergency Department.
+- If directed by the Triage nurse, transport non-critical patients (by wheelchair or ambulatory) to the assigned room in the Emergency Department.

 Requirements: